 - 4.1 Watford Borough Council is situated in the county of Hertfordshire, which contains ten district councils in total.
-The council area has a population of around 86,000, making it one of the smallest in the county in terms of population. - 4.2 Watford Borough was granted a Royal Charter in 1922.
+The council area has a population of approximately 95,500 (mid 2014 estimate), making it one of the smallest in the county in terms of population.
+However, in terms of population density, it is the most densely populated district council area in the county, and the seventh most densely populated district in England and Wales outside of London, reflecting the highly urban nature of the Borough. - 4.2 Watford Borough was granted a Royal Charter in 1922.
 Traditionally a market town, it has developed into an attractive sub-regional shopping centre and important centre for cultural and recreational facilities.
-Watford has a catchment area population of approximately 500,000 within a travel time of 20 minutes from the town centre. - 4.3 Situated in the South West of Hertfordshire, Watford has several locational advantages due to its excellent communication links.
-The M1 motorway, with direct links to the town centre, and the London to Glasgow railway pass through the Borough.
-London Euston can be reached in 20 minutes, while the nearby M25 motorway has enhanced road access to the major airports at Heathrow, Gatwick, Stansted and Luton. - 4.4 Watford has major A-road links to adjoining areas and is also connected to the underground rail network with the Metropolitan Line terminus adjacent to Cassiobury Park.
-A branch line railway serves St. Albans Abbey.
+Watford has a catchment area population of approximately 500,000 within a travel time of 20 minutes from the town centre. - 4.3 Situated in the South West of Hertfordshire, the borough has excellent transport links with mainline rail connections to London, Gatwick Airport, the Midlands and the North, Underground and Overground connections to London, its north-west suburbs and the rural Chilterns, community rail connections to St Albans, coach services to Heathrow airport, bus services to Luton airport, and convenient road connections via the M1, M25 and A41.